MicrosoftDocs/visualstudio-docs/mac/multi-caret-editing.md

 ---
-title: Multi-caret Editing
+title: Multi-caret editing
-description: Multi-caret Editing
+description: Insert text in multiple locations when editing code in Visual Studio for Mac.
 author: cobey
 ms.author: cobey
 ms.date: 08/19/2019
 ---
-# Multi-caret Editing
+# Multi-caret editing

 Multi-caret editing allows you to add _n_ number of insertion points at a single time.
 When in multi-caret mode, you can add additional carets to your document either via mouse clicks or via keyboard commands.
 The primary caret is denoted by a red cursor, while the secondary carets present in a light-blue color.
 Multi-caret edit mode can be disabled via the `ESC` key.

-## Enabling Multi-caret Editing
+## Enabling multi-caret editing

 ### Keyboard